Consumer medicine information

 Concomitant use of MAOIs and bupropion is contraindicated.
 Bupropion inhibits the reuptake of dopamine and norepinephrine and can increase the risk for hypertensive reactions when used with medicines that also inhibit the reuptake of dopamine or norepinephrine.
 At least 14 days should elapse between discontinuation of MAOIs and initiation of treatment with Contrave.
 Conversely, at least 14 days should be allowed after stopping Contrave before starting an MAOI (see Section 4.3 Contraindications).

-Contrave is contraindicated in patients currently dependent on chronic opioid or opiate agonist therapy (e.g. methadone), or patients in acute opiate withdrawal (see Section 4.3 Contraindications).
+Contrave is contraindicated in patients currently dependent on opioids including opioid containing medication, patients treated with opioid agonists used in opioid dependence (e.g. methadone, buprenorphine), or patients in acute opioid withdrawal (see Section 4.3 Contraindications; Section 4.4 Special Warnings and Precautions for Use).
 Due to the antagonistic effect of naltrexone at the opioid receptor, patients taking Contrave may not fully benefit from treatment with opioid-containing medicinal products, such as cough and cold remedies, anti-diarrhoeal preparations and opioid analgesics.
-In patients requiring intermittent opiate treatment, Contrave therapy should be temporarily discontinued and opiate dose should not be increased above the standard dose (see Section 4.4 Special Warnings and Precautions for Use).
-If chronic opiate therapy is required, Contrave treatment must be stopped.
-Contrave may be used with caution after chronic opioid use has been stopped for 7 to 10 days in order to prevent precipitation of withdrawal.

 Potential for Contrave to affect other medicines.